philzook58/philzook58.github.io/_posts/2019-12-22-solving-the-laplace-equations-with-linear-relations.markdown

   * Given the field on the boundary, determine the field in the interior (Dirchlet problem)
   * Given the normal derivative of the field on the boundary determine the field in the interior (Neumann problem)
   * Given sources in the interior and 0 boundary condition, determine the field.
-The Laplace equation is called the [Poisson equation](https://en.wikipedia.org/wiki/Poisson%27s_equation) when you allow a source term on the right hand side. $latex \nabla^2 \phi = \rho$.
+The Laplace equation is called the [Poisson equation](https://en.wikipedia.org/wiki/Poisson%27s_equation) when you allow a source term on the right hand side. $ \nabla^2 \phi = \rho$.
   * Given the field at the boundary, determine the derivative at the boundary.
 Dirichlet-to-Neumann map or [Poincare-Steklov](https://en.wikipedia.org/wiki/Poincar%C3%A9%E2%80%93Steklov_operator) operator.